 We are thrilled to see our workplace injury prevention and psychological resilience programs on the Channel 9 News.
-As a corporate health consultant it is pleasing to see an increasing number of employers recognising the benefits of mindfulness, resilience and injury prevention programs at work.
-With ongoing support and collaboration with mental health organisations such as ‘Heads Up’ and ‘Beyond Blue’, resilience training, mindfulness coaching and neuroplasticity training can cultivate positive outcomes for both the employee and the organisation.
+It is pleasing to see an increasing number of employers recognising the benefits of mindfulness, psychological resilience and injury prevention programs at work.

 Mental health conditions, stress leave and compensation claims present a substantially high cost to organisations.
 At any given time, compensation claims may be in excess of hundreds of thousands of dollars.
 In addition to this, a PwC report produced in 2014 estimated that issues associated with staff mental health may cost companies up to $11 billion per year, due to absenteeism (not showing up to work), presenteeism (reduced productivity when working with an untreated condition) and compensation claims.
-However, through this successful implementation of an effective action to create a mentally healthy workplace organisations, on average, can expect a positive return on investment (ROI) of 2.3.
-That is, for every dollar spent on prevention programs, there is an average return of $2.30 gained by the organisation.
-Initiatives recommended in the 2014 PwC report included resilience training, wellbeing check-ins or screenings, coaching and mentoring, and education.
+However, through the successful implementation of an effective action to create a mentally healthy workplace, organisations, on average, can expect a positive return on investment (ROI) of $4.0 for every dollar invested.
+(2017 report prepared by SafeWork NSW).